SoberDocs/soberdocs.github.io/md/faq.md

 ## Q: ARM64 support?
 A: Maybe eventually, but right now there are too many issues to deal with to add support right now.

+---

+## Q: Will Sober be released on Flathub?
+A: Probably not, if ever.
+The Sober devs have said that there's no advantages to add Sober on Flathub, other than increasing user count.